Bradley, Staffordshire

 Bradley is a village and civil parish in Staffordshire, England.
 The population of the civil parish at the 2011 census was 513.
 It is located close to the A518 road leading to the villages of Haughton and Gnosall towards Telford.

+Bradley was recorded in the Domesday Book as the centre of an estate of a dozen manors held by Robert de Tosny, totalling over 90 households and valued at £7 in 1086.